 - Turn out the biscuit dough onto a well-floured surface.

 - Using your hands, lightly pat the dough into a ball.
+Again, you want to be careful to not overwork the dough, so that your biscuits stay light and fluffy.

 - Pat the dough down into a 1-inch thick oval.

-- Place onto a baking sheet lined with parchment paper.
+- Place the biscuits onto a baking sheet lined with parchment paper and brush the tops of the biscuits with the extra buttermilk.

-- Bake biscuits at 400 degrees until puffed up and set.
+- Bake until puffed up and set.

-Pro-Tips
+Pro-Tips to Remember

-Serving and Storage Suggestions
+Serving Suggestions

 - Make a savory breakfast biscuit sandwich with a poached egg and a slice of cheese.